python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 Your bot is now running, all inside Docker.

 **Note**: If you want to read about how to make debugging with an IDE a easier, or for additional running methods, check out our [extended configuration guide](../bot-extended-configuration-options).

+If you encounter issues with docker, check out our [docker guide](../docker), which lists some common issues and their solutions.

 ---